 In today’s day and age, we can confidently say that painless dental implants are a reality.
 Thanks to the appearance of new treatment techniques and modern technological advances, dental implants have been rendered a practically painless treatment, and performing them thusly is one of our main priorities at our dental implant clinic in Palma.

 To this end, the odontologist must apply the following methodology during the process of placing dental implants:

 Performing a 3D dental scan

 The pain one feels during a dental implant is directly related to the length of the wound and the time elapsed during the intervention.
-The 3D odontologic scanner is an essential diagnostic test that allows one to have a more exact idea of the bone anatomy where the implant is going to be placed, whereby the surgical wounds will be minimal, and the intervention, quicker.
-All this favors a more comfortable and tolerable postoperative period.
+The 3D odontological scanner is an essential diagnostic test that allows one to have a more exact idea of the bone anatomy where the implant is going to be placed, whereby the surgical wounds will be minimal, and the intervention, be quicker.
+All this favours a more comfortable and tolerable postoperative period.